-- Load the 5 most recent FY2E 10.8 μm IR Temperature images from the Zhou Qu mudslide event and change the enhancement to System -> Inverse Grayscale.
-Change the range to enhance the colder clouds, create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow, add a color bar to the image display window, and save the loop as an animated gif. - Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.
+- Create a new local dataset for the mudslide files contained in <local path>/Data/Satellite/ fy2e_ir_zhouqu.
+Load the five most recentFY2E 10.8 μm IR Temperature images from the Zhou Qu mudslide event.
+Change the range to enhance the colder clouds.
+Create a color enhancement that has values from 180 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow.
+Add a color bar to the image display window and save the loop as an animated gif. - Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.
 Then, load several different bands of temperature (10.8 μm, 3.8 μm, etc.) and loop through the different bands. - 3.
-Display a loop of FY2E 10.8 μm brightness images from the Zhou Qu mudslide event and overlay a 6.8 μm brightness image.
+Display a masked loop of FY2E 10.8 μm brightness images from the Zhou Qu mudslide event and overlay a masked range of 6.8 μm brightness images.
 Load a data transect for each image and sync them together.
 Load a data probe/time series for the 10.8 μm temperature values with the 6.8 μm temperatures on the same graph.
+Create a new projection to center the display over China, and change the display to use this projection.